 Founded as a private school for boys, Princeton Academy of the Sacred Heart (PASH) celebrates students in mind, body and spirit so they can grow into young men of character who strive to be leaders of a just society.

 The school encourages students to have active and creative minds, a sense of understanding and compassion for others and the courage to act on their beliefs.
 “Given the context of our world today, what we prioritize now more than ever is the social and emotional well-being of our students,” says Head of School Rik Dugan.
 “We believe deeply in creating a space where young men can be their best selves, and we seek to bring out the best in each and every boy.”

-Princeton Academy was founded in 1998 and Dugan sees its role as reinventing boys’ education for students in kindergarten through grade 8.
+Princeton Academy was founded in 1998 with the vision of reinventing education for boys in kindergarten through eighth grade.

-“This concept of reinventing boys’ education allows us to really think about developing good men for tomorrow,” Dugan says.
-“We are mindful that we are educating and partnering with families to raise boys who we strive to equip with a tool belt to solve global problems and make our world a better place, while also providing a compass to help him navigate the moral context of the world around him.”
+“The concept of reinventing boys’ education allows us to really think about developing good men for tomorrow,” Dugan says.
+“We partner with families to raise boys who we strive to equip with a tool belt to solve global problems and make our world a better place, while also providing a compass to help him navigate the moral context of the world around him.”

 Students take advantage of an athletic program that prioritizes character development, sportsmanship and healthy competition as well as a vibrant arts program that encourages every student to engage in the visual, vocal and performing arts.
 The school’s speech and debate program is nationally recognized and empowers students to develop their voices.